 Staycation in Adelaide city!
 Tip #1.
-Come hungry, bring your walking shoes and prepare yourselves for an overindulgence of coffee, food and fancy cocktails.
+Come hungry, bring your walking shoes and prepare yourselves for overindulgence of coffee, food and fancy cocktails.
 Adelaide city is one of the easiest & smallest cities to navigate.
 The city is surrounded by greenery and is very well known for its restaurant and cafe culture.

 Shopaholics can get their fix at Rundle Mall, sports fans can take a tour of Adelaide Oval & nature lovers, take a walk through the Botanical Gardens.

-Looking for cultural experience?
+Looking for a cultural experience?
 Take a stroll along the north terrace and visit the art galleries, state libraries, parliament house and museums.

 Pick up fresh produce at the Adelaide Central Market alongside China Town.
-Looking to get your dance on ?
+Looking to get your dance on?
 Nightclubs can be found along Hindley Street and last by not least, foodie lovers head to the east end for countless restaurants, cafes & bars.

-If there are three restaurants you need to visit (preferably with 2 or more people) then it’s Luigi’s Delicatessen (brunch), Africola (dinner) and finish off with La Carpe Diem (crepes).
-In fact, do it in that order but prepare yourselves for an expansion in stomach size.
+If there are three restaurants you need to visit (preferably with 2 or more people) then it’s Luigi’s Delicatessen (brunch), Africola (dinner) and finishes off with La Carpe Diem (crepes).
+In fact, do it in that order but prepare yourselves for expansion in stomach size.
 Our top experiences with incredibly flavoursome food!
 Make sure you book in advance for Africola.

 Photo Credit: Africola